Irish clans: Social structure

-Within the Gaeil there was distinction between the tribes of the south from those of the north, and also from those of the west.
-The tribes in the south called themselves the Eoghanacht and in about the year 400 AD they established at Cashel a dynasty which held power throughout most of southern Ireland from the 5th to 12th centuries.
+Within the Gaeil there was a distinction between the tribes of the south and those of the north, and also from those of the west.
+The tribes in the south called themselves the Eoghanacht, and in about 400 AD, they established a dynasty at Cashel, which held power throughout most of southern Ireland from the 5th to 12th centuries.
 The Munster families of O'Sullivan, MacCarthy and O'Connell claim descent from the Eoghanacht.

-In the midlands of Ireland, the Gaeil tribes were known as Connachta and their name continues in the modern province of Connacht.
-The most important of the Connacta tribes was the Uí Néill who claimed descent from Niall of the Nine Hostages.
-Niall's brothers included Ailill, Brion and Fiachra who were founders of the important Connachta tribes of Ui Ailella, Uí Briúin and Uí Fiachrach.
+In the midlands of Ireland, the Gaeil tribes were known as Connachta, and their name continues in the modern province of Connacht.
+The most important of the Connacta tribes was the Uí Néill, who claimed descent from Niall of the Nine Hostages.
+Niall's brothers included Ailill, Brion, and Fiachra, who were founders of the important Connachta tribes of Ui Ailella, Uí Briúin, and Uí Fiachrach.

 Although the Eoghanacht and Uí Néill were the most powerful tribal groups in Ireland, there were others who were locally powerful including the Airgíalla in the north-east where they controlled what is now the counties of Tyrone, Armagh, Fermanagh and Monaghan.
 There was also the Ulaidh who inhabited what is now the counties of Down and Antrim.

-Within these large areas there were up to 150 small divisions known as túatha and the names of many of these are reflected today in the names of the Irish baronies that make up the modern counties.
+Within these large areas, there were up to 150 small divisions known as túatha, and the names of many of these are reflected today in the names of the Irish baronies that make up the modern counties.
 Each túath had a ruler or petty king who owed allegiance to a more powerful king who was over-king of three or more túatha.
 This over-king would in turn be subordinate to the king of a province, usually either the Eoghanacht or Uí Néill.

-The succession of kings or chiefs was governed by a system known as Tanistry whereby after a chief had died, the new chief would be elected from all agnatic cousins descended from a patrilineal grandfather or great-grandfather.
+The succession of kings or chiefs was governed by a system known as Tanistry whereby, after a chief died, the new chief would be elected from all agnatic cousins descended from a patrilineal grandfather or great-grandfather.
 However, according to Eoin MacNeill, the system known as tanistry which also took place before the position of king or chief had become vacant is not found in records until the time of feudalism in Ireland which was not until the time of the Normans, and it was preceded by the similar system known as Rigdomna but which took place only after the position of king or chief had become vacant.
 This theory however, was disputed by Gearóid Mac Niocaill who stated that there is no good evidence to support that the usage of the term Rigdomna in early medieval Ireland was any different to that of tanaise (Tanistry) in late medieval Ireland and that the two terms were synonymous with each other.
-Although Mac Niocaill did state that MacNeill was correct in identifying a number of cases where Rigdomna was limited to a four generation group in early medieval Ireland but in late medieval Ireland it was almost always the son, brother or nephew of the king.
+Although Mac Niocaill stated that MacNeill was correct in identifying a number of cases where Rigdomna was limited to a four-generation group in early medieval Ireland, in late medieval Ireland, it was almost always the son, brother, or nephew of the king.